CalebMorris/chrome-blacklist/README.md

  to be hidden from search results or visually separated to filter out poor results.

-## Note that this is in a very early stage
+## Note that this is in a very early stage and currently doesn't do anything